sneakerhax/Posts/posts/Red_Team_Interview_Process.md

 * Results in a report that describe the entire engagement and outcomes
 * A predefined business impact may be agreed upon, e.g., reach this database and dump customer records

-These points are a good starting point, but be prepared to answer this question in more detail to give the interviewer confidence that you understand the role.
+These highlights are a good starting point, but you should prepare to answer this question in more detail to give the interviewer confidence that you understand the role.

 ### Explain how you would start a Red Team engagement if given only the company name

-This question can present itself in many variations, but the idea is that the interviewer is trying to determine your methodology for starting a Red Team engagement.
+This question can present itself in many variations.
 A typical answer would likely involve data sources you use to collect company information and reconnaissance you perform to start identifying assets.
+Still, the idea is that the interviewer is trying to determine your methodology for starting a Red Team engagement.

 ### In the interviewer's scenario, how would you gain an initial foothold inside a target?